kamranbekirovyz/versionarte/README.md

 );
 ```

+💡 `androidPackageName` is optional: if not provided corresponding value obtained from `package_info` will be used.
+💡 It's suggested to test launching store on a real device.

 See the <a href="https://github.com/kamranbekirovyz/versionarte/tree/main/example">example</a> directory for a complete sample app.

 ## 🖋️ JSON format

 For providing app's status and availability information, versionarte requires a specific JSON.
 Whether you're using `RemoteConfigVersionarteProvider`, `RestfulVersionarteProvider`, or a custom `VersionarteProvider`, make sure to use this JSON format.

-ℹ️ Information for all platforms in the JSON is not necessary: you can provide information for only one platform, or for two platforms, or for all three platforms.
+💡 Information for all platforms in the JSON is not necessary: you can provide information for only one platform, or for two platforms, or for all three platforms.
-ℹ️ While the app status is active, the `message` can be left empty or set to `null`.
+💡 While the app status is active, the `message` can be left empty or set to `null`.

 ```js
 {